|Visit Jeonbuk Year 2012 Special Feature Food Lovers Tour of Jeollabuk-do|

-Minmul-jangeo-gui (broiled freshwater eel)
+Minmul-jangeo-gui (grilled freshwater eel)

-Minmul-jangeo-gui is made by removing the fat from a freshwater eel, seasoning the eel, and broiling it 7 or 8 times.
+Minmul-jangeo-gui is made by removing the fat from a freshwater eel, seasoning the eel, and grilling it 7 or 8 times.
 After the eel turns a slight yellow, it's done and ready to eat!
 Make sure to dip it in the sauce provided (a red chili-pepper paste with vinegar) to bring out the meat's full flavor.
 Eels caught in the Pungcheon region in Gochang, known as Pungcheon-jangeos, are particularly famous for their exceptional quality and taste.
 This is because they are caught in the estuary where the river meets the sea.
 Pungcheon-jangeo is tasty and high in nutrients, so it is very popular as a healthy summer food to reenergize and increase stamina.

 KKotgaejang-baekban (set meal with seasoned blue crab)

 Kkotgaejang-baekban is a set meal of steamed rice, soup, and side dishes served with kkotgaejang (seasoned blue crab), a regional specialty of Gunsan.
 Extremely popular among visitors to the Gunsan area, the dish is made by marinating the crab (after it's been cleaned) in a mixture of soy sauce and spices and letting it sit for three days.
-The result is a fresh and tender crab meat whose mild yet succulent taste makes it one of the most sough-after local delicacies.
+The result is fresh and tender crab meat whose mild yet succulent taste makes it one of the most sough-after local delicacies.

 ☞ Recommended Attractions in Gunsan